FRCBS/iron_levels_of_blood_donors/src/index.md

 </td>
 </tr>
 </table>
-Results from robust and OLS rergessions are similar.
+Results from robust and OLS regressions are similar.
 In both models, ferritin levels are positively correlated with age, BMI, nb of days since last donation, red meat consumption as well as Beer and wine consumption (would not survive multiple comparison correction). and wine consumption (which would not survive multiple correction).
 Ferritin levels are negatively correlated with the number of donations and iron supplementation.
 A significant negative corelation with the nb of donations squared indicates that the effect of nb of donations is larger for small numbers of donations than for large number of donations.

 -   An increase in 5 years of age is associated with a 2.3 % increase in Ferritin levels.